johnpeart/johnpeart.github.io/src/note/2024-04-02-one-week-one-note-one-thing.md

 excerpt: "My week, written down.
 One thing each note.
 One note each week."
 image: /posts/2024/04/02/one-week-one-note-one-thing/note.png
 categories:
-- Week notes
+- Weeknotes
 posse:
 - https://bsky.app/profile/johnpe.art/post/3kp6hc3dal324
 - https://mastodon.social/@johnpeart/112203610675183915
 ---

-This week, I'm going to start to week note.[^verb]
+This week, I'm going to start to weeknote.[^verb]

-I've created a new post format and [a page where all my week notes will go](/weeknotes).
+I've created a new post format and [a page where all my weeknotes will go](/weeknotes).
 Now I just need to do it!

-I don't know what I'll week note about yet.
+I don't know what I'll weeknote about yet.
 Probably some work stuff.
 Maybe some personal stuff.
 Definitely some random side hustling.

 But I want to make this habit stick.
 My time is finite, and if this turns into war and peace each week, I'll never stick to it.